nbhushan/lanyon/_drafts/data-science/2014-01-02-the-EM-algorithm.md

 ### Random Variables

 A random variable is a variable which can take on a specific value in a discrete case or a range of values in the continuous case.
-The likelihood of the variable taking on a particular value (or a range) is governed by a probability distribution (e.g., a Gaussian).
+The likelihod of the variable taking on a particular value (or a range) is governed by a probability distribution (e.g., a Gaussian).

 I use the following simplified notation while defining the likelihood of a random variable *Z* taking on a value *z*: